Cake or Ice Cream? Try Both With This Ice Cream Layer Cake Recipe!

 What’s better than a layer cake?
 A layer cake with ICE CREAM, aka summertime’s new best friend.
 You’re probably thinking: Wait, this is going to be a sticky, soupy mess!
 But really, making an ice cream cake at home just became super simple.
 First, you’ve already baked the cake layers — three of ‘em to be exact.
 And they can be whatever kind of stable cake base you want (psst, we’ve got a few ideas for you.
 And even if you’re in need of some Baking 101, I’ve got you covered!).
 Second, it’s frosting-free, so there’s no piping or artful spreading necessary.
 So think of this as an elaborate assembly, one that puts sprinkles on ice cream on chocolate on cake.
 Layer ’em up, pop the whole thing back in the freezer, and there you go!
-Beat the heat and impress your friends all at the same time.
+Beat the heat and impress your friends all at the same time with this super simple recipe.

 – 3 cake layers, the same size as your spring form pan (see tools below)